 5. Increased Revenue And Sales

 While not all training is directly linked to sales, courses aimed at improving sales techniques, customer service, or product knowledge should ideally lead to increased revenue.
-Track sales figures before and after the training to measure its effectiveness.

 6. Scalability And Future Application

-A good training program should be scalable and adaptable to future requirements.
+A good hospitality training program should be scalable and adaptable to future requirements.
 Success can be gauged by:

 - Adaptability: How easily can the training be updated or modified for future needs?